See below for information on our annual retreat at Beer.

 SWQ Ashbury Sewing Bee 2019

-Members of SWQ are invited to attend this Retreat to work on your own project at 3* Ashbury Sport, Craft and Spa Hotel, Okehampton, Devon, EX20 4NL on January 22nd to 26th 2018.
+Members of SWQ are invited to attend this Patchwork and Quilting Retreat to work on your own projects at the Ashbury Sport, Craft and Spa Hotel near Okehampton, Devon, EX20 4NL in January 2019.

 Four nights Mon. to Fri. full board, price in the region of £250 if in twin room sharing.
 All rooms en-suite with tea/coffee and TV.
-Disabled rooms and dietary requests available.
-Single, twins and family suites available, it’s cheaper to share.
+Disabled rooms and special diets available.
+Single, twin and family suites available, it’s cheaper to share.
 26 places available, needs at least 20 ladies for this Hideaway to run.

 Apply in writing with SAE to Mrs. D. Perry, Group Facilitator, 17 Brocks Mount, Stoke-sub-Hamdon, Somerset TQ14 6PJ.
 Tel : 01935 822703.

 DOLPHIN HOTEL FORE STREET BEER DEVON EX12 3EQ